tsuACM/truman_acm_website/_pages/events.markdown

 ## Upcoming Events

-Check back in spring for more exciting events!
+**Game Jam**

+ACM will be holding a game jam beginning in February!
+The kickoff will be at our **February 12th meeting**, and judging and awards will take place at the meeting after, February 26th.
+Check back soon for more details.

 <br/>

 ## Upcoming Meetings

-*Meetings are held every other Tuesday at 6:00PM in Violette Hall 1148 unless otherwise specified.*
+*Meetings are held every other Monday at 6:00PM in Violette Hall 1148 unless otherwise specified.*

-Meetings will resume in spring.
-Have a great break!
+**January 29th**: Spring Introduction

+We will be beginning the Spring semester with introductions and games!
+We will also be handing out the t-shirts ordered last semester.

+**February 12th**: Game Jam Kickoff

+This meeting will be the kickoff for ACM's game jam!
+Check the events section for more details.